SOLVING PERSONAL LEGAL MATTERS

-It is highly unlikely that your child will have to attend court in a children's personal injury claim.
-However, your child may need to attend an infant approval hearing along with their 'litigation friend' and their solicitor.
-This usually takes place in private in the judge's chamber, which is more like an office than a court.
-If your child does need to attend court, we will guide you every step of the way.
+It is highly unlikely that your child will have to attend Court in a children's personal injury claim.
+However, your child will probably have to attend an infant approval hearing if an offer is made and it is accepted along with their 'litigation friend' and their solicitor.
+This usually takes place in private in the Judge's chamber, which is more like an office than a Court.
+If your child does need to attend Court, we will guide you every step of the way.

 When a child is awarded compensation for a personal injury claim, the money will be paid to the Court and invested on behalf of the child, or the Court may order the money to be paid into an investment account until they reach the age of 18.
 Once the child is 18 years old, the compensation plus the interest is paid directly to the child.
 Occasionally, in cases with small amounts of compensation, the money may be paid to the parent or guardian, but all parties must agree to this.

 It is usually possible to get some money paid out earlier than this if it is required for the benefit of the child, for example, to support the child's education or to pay for medical treatment.
 However, any early payments are at the discretion of the Judge.

 Depending on the case and whether the child is ever likely to have mental capacity, it is possible for our solicitors to act as a Court Appointed Deputy and help look after the compensation amount awarded, especially if this sum is substantial.
 At Forbes Solicitors, we have been appointed Court Deputies for a number of our clients - especially in cases such as medical negligence.